Vice-Provost (Education and Student Experience)

 Professor Emma J McCoy

-The Interim Vice-Provost (Education and Student Experience) is responsible for facilitating and supporting the provision of high-quality education and delivering an exceptional student experience.
-Within this remit, the Interim Vice-Provost (Education and Student Experience) provides advice to the President, Provost, President’s and Provost's Board and Senate on all matters relating to education.
+The Vice-Provost (Education and Student Experience) is responsible for facilitating and supporting the provision of high-quality education and delivering an exceptional student experience.
+Within this remit, the Vice-Provost (Education and Student Experience) provides advice to the President, Provost, President’s and Provost's Board and Senate on all matters relating to education.

 Professor Emma McCoy joined the College in 1996, and is currently a Professor of Statistics in the Department of Mathematics.